temporalio/documentation/docs/node/hello-world.md

 A Workflow implementation exposes handlers for executing the Workflow, processing [signals](signals) and responding to [queries](queries).

-The snippet below uses `configureActivities` to create functions that, when called, schedule Activities in the system.
+The snippet below uses `createActivityHandle` to create functions that, when called, schedule Activities in the system.

 `src/workflows.ts`